Fact-checking Ontario leaders’ climate comments after the deadly derecho storm

-After four years of leading a majority government, Doug Ford’s Progressive Conservative party will try to secure a second term in the 2022 Ontario election on June 2.
+Doug Ford’s Progressive Conservative party has secured a second majority government after winning the 2022 Ontario election on June 2.

 Policy affecting climate change and other environmental concerns was hit hard during Ford’s first term.
 The premier ran on a promise to eliminate cap-and-trade carbon pricing and, indeed, it was his first action in office, before he was even sworn in.
 The Ford government also accelerated plans for two controversial new highways through the protected Greenbelt, a decision Environment Minister David Piccini defended in an interview with The Narwhal.
 The province’s auditor general also criticized the government for weakening protections for endangered species to make things smooth for industry.